IGOR02022010/SHINKOR-OS-Portable-HTML-CSS-JS-/README.md

 <hr>
 MIT License

-Copyright (c) 2026 SHINKOR WebOS Portable Team
+Copyright (c) 2026 SHINKOR OS Portable Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal